 Your resume is not the place to use your personal address: email@example.com.
 Also, avoid addresses that reveal your family status: firstname.lastname@example.org or your age: email@example.com.
 “Older” email addresses can also give away your age.
 For example, if you still have an @aol or @hotmail address, it is time to update it.
 Of course, just like with your phone number, never use your work email address.

 You may include a clickable email address in the header, to make it easy for the hiring manager to email you.

 How To Include Your LinkedIn Profile URL in Your Resume

-In rare cases, if and only if, you have other social media profiles that are 100% focused on professional topics, you may include them in the header of your resume.
-For example, if you have a Twitter account that you use to promote your image as an expert in your industry, you may include it.
-If you write a blog focused solely on professional or industry topics you might include a link to this in your resume header.
-But, never include links to personal social media profiles or other personal websites in your resume header.
+In rare cases, if and only if you have other social media profiles that are 100% focused on professional topics, you may include them in the header of your resume.
+For example, if you have a Twitter/X account that you use to promote your image as an expert in your industry, you may include your Twitter handle (now known as an X handle).
+If you write a blog focused solely on professional or industry topics, or an online portfolio website, you might include a link to this in your resume header.
+But never include links to personal social media profiles or other personal websites in your resume header.

-To show how you can place and format your contact information, here are two example resume headers from our New Horizons Resume Template and Project Prestige Resume Template.
+To show how you can place and format your contact information, here are two resume header examples from our New Horizons resume template for experienced professionals and Project Prestige project manager resume template.